Menu

 Increase in stall speed and load factor.

 Increase in stall speed and load factor.Load Factor is a measure of force applied to a body when it is accelerated.
 Any force applied to an aircraft to deflect it from flight in a straight line will produce stress upon the structure.
 This force is measured in "Gs", with 1G representing the effect of gravity on a body at rest.
-GA aircraft are designed to withstand G-loading, to certain limits.
+General Aviation aircraft are designed to withstand G-loading, to certain limits.

 "Load Limit Factors" are the highest load factors that a given aircraft can be expected to experience under normal operating situations.
 Regulations require that aircraft be designed to withstand 150% of their load limit factors, which is known as the "Factor of Safety".
 This strength reserve should not be explored by pilots.